-Question: I planted canterbury from seed in the spring of last year.
-They developed into fine healthy plants, overwintered well and now are large healthy looking plants but have never shown any sign of blooming.
+Question: I planted canterbury from seed in the late spring of last year.
+They developed into fine healthy plants, overwintered well, and now are large healthy looking plants but have never shown any sign of blooming.

 Can you tell me why?
 Will they overwinter another season?
 IK, Minnesota.